Header Banner

 The instructions for this repair are the same for bObsweep Pethair or Standard.
 All you need is a Phillips head screwdriver and a replacement power switch (available for purchase at bobsweep.com).

-Step 1: Remove Bob's Battery Cover
+Remove Bob's Battery Cover

 Unscrew the battery's cover plate on bObsweep's underside, above the main brush.